DataShades/ckanext-admin-panel/README.md

 Next generation admin interface for CKAN.
 See the [extended documentation](https://datashades.github.io/ckanext-admin-panel/) for more information.

+> [!WARNING]
+> This extension is under active development.
+Expect breaking changes.

 ## TODO
 This extension is under development, so there are many things to do: